 One of the most frequently used expressions during the pandemic that I’ve heard is “I have more time.”
 At the start of the lock down people commented on how things slowed down.
 For some, time was saved avoiding the daily commute.
 For others they were just less busy and could focus on the vital few issues or clear a backlog of tasks.
 For us, the increased use of remote working tools has been a time saver – we are remote coaching with our partners saving hours of travel time and the time spent working away, staying in hotels.
 Freeing up time by working in different ways has been one of the few positives of the situation we find ourselves in.

-In Lean Solutions, Chapter 4 was devoted to a discussion about time.
+In Lean Solutions, Chapter 4 is devoted to a discussion about time.
 Titled “Don’t Waste My Time” Jim Womack and Dan Jones observed that even though organisations aren’t explicit, many think that the customer’s time is free.
 This “underlying thinking” has been used in many a redesign.
 Customers scan their own goods in some of our supermarkets and we fill in all the information required to make on-line bookings.
 If the customer’s time is free, it’s OK for us to queue.
 Queues can be either visible or invisible to us.
 We used to wait in them at airports, or indeed at any service desk.
 Now we queue in a socially distanced manner to shop in the high street.
 We’ve always had to wait in the telephone queue.
 We are told by providers that “your call is important to us” – be it our bank, our telecoms, or insurance provider and so on.
 Now we must bear with the provider as they manage their way through Covid-19.

 Lean Thinking has lots to tell us about reducing lead time and shortening queues.
 Early implementations of lean production that I followed while researching lean implementations at Cardiff University started by explaining “time is the single best indicator of competitiveness.”
 George Stalk and Thomas Hout highlighted the benefits in their book “Competing against time” published in 1990.
 They claimed that when a company improves response time 3 to 4 times the industry average, sales volume increases 3 times the industry average and the company is at least twice as profitable as the average competitor.
 They drew much of their research from Japan also drawing the correlation that as time is compressed, productivity increases.